mnot/htracr/README.md

 Then, press 'start' to start capturing HTTP traffic, and 'stop' to show it.
 Currently, htracr only captures traffic on port 80.

 The slider will adjust the time scale.
+You can use the keyboard arrows to navigate between packets and HTTP messages.

 ## Installation Problems?